 ———————-

-Vikrant Payal, Senior Director, SaaS Operations and Engineering, Epsilon
+Vikrant Payal, Senior Director, AI COE – Engineering, Epsilon India

 “This National Technology Day, we reflect on how the last few years have drastically reduced friction in the journey from development to deployment.
 At the same time, AI has empowered business users to demand more and demand it faster.